Many people have a romance vs. reality view of prepping.

 Training does not need to focus on weapons!

-Learning new skills and gaining non-weapons related knowledge is important.
+Learning new skills and gaining non-weapons related knowledge is essential.

-Remember, practicing and training with gear in difficult conditions not only stresses people but tests equipment too.
+Remember, practicing and training with gear under challenging conditions not only stresses people but tests equipment too.

 Essential Lessons for Preppers